The Team

 Katelyn fell in love with the wild & beautiful west coast immediately after moving to Vancouver 12 years ago.
 The mountains, oceans and forests are so special and she feels privileged to be able to spend time in them.
 Her dedication for environmentalism drove her to volunteer with Surfrider initially through beach cleanups, which quickly expanded into a more core volunteer position.

-As Communications & Design Coordinator of the chapter, Katelyn works with Mariana and the rest of the communications team to create impactful visuals to help promote the events, campaigns and causes Surfrider Vancouver supports.
+As Communications & Design Coordinator of the chapter, Katelyn works with Emma and the rest of the communications team to create impactful visuals to help promote the events, campaigns and causes Surfrider Vancouver supports.
 A graphic designer by day, her creative skills are put to good use for a great cause.

 Katelyn loves travelling, hiking, backcountry camping, skiing, walking along the seawall, and honing her skills at spotting whales, seals, and other marine life!
-Indoors she enjoys baking, board games, playing the piano & lounging with her partner and their cat Lola.
+Indoors she enjoys baking, board games, playing the piano & lounging with her partner and their cat Lola. -

 We believe that the best way to approach the global issue of marine pollution is through community engagement and education.